 Gaslighters want to make you believe that you are the one screwing up all the time.
 If your partner is late to dinner, for example, they might say it’s because you weren’t clear about the time. “[Gaslighters] have to be right about everything.
-Someone’s got to be wrong and that is going to be you,” says Jeremy Sherman, PHD, a social science researcher and blogger at Psychology Today.
+Someone’s got to be wrong and that is going to be you,” Jeremy Sherman, PhD, a social science researcher and blogger at Psychology Today, tells Health.

 If you suspect you are being gaslighted, talk through your concerns with a third party, like an unbiased friend of a therapist, says Michaelis.
 Reviewing your concerns with a trusted outsider can help you think more clearly, and decide how you want to proceed.
 If the gaslighting is hurting your self-esteem or is detrimental to your mental health in any way, it may be time to walk away, he says: "When your reality is being questioned, used against you, or you’re being blamed for something another person did, that's usually a sign of extreme narcissism—and something that you need to end."

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter